-- Liberalize the eligibility criteria in the legislation and regulatory amendments (i) for the new Additional Pain and Suffering Compensation (APSC) benefit so that more disabled veterans actually qualify for this benefit.
+- (i) Liberalize the eligibility criteria in the legislation and regulatory amendments for the new Additional Pain and Suffering Compensation (APSC) benefit so that more disabled veterans actually qualify for this benefit.
 Currently, only veterans suffering from a severe and permanent impairment will be eligible.
-It bears repeating that the greater majority of disabled veterans simply will not qualify for this new component of the proposed lifelong pension. - The Veterans Disability Award (PSC) initially granted to the veteran should be a (ii) major determinant in evaluating APSC qualifications.
-In effect, it is the position of NCVA that this employment of the Disability Award (PSC) percentage to individual APSC grade levels would produce a more straightforward and easier-understood solution to this ongoing issue of APSC eligibility. - Create a new family benefit for all veterans in receipt of PSC to parallel the (iii) Pension Act provisions in relation to spousal and child allowances to recognize the impact of the veteran's disability on their family. - (iv) Incorporate the special allowances under the Pension Act, i.e., Exceptional Incapacity Allowance and Attendance Allowance, into the New Veterans Charter/Veterans Well-being Act to help address the financial disparity between the two statutory regimes. - Fine-tune the concept of Attendance Allowance, payable to informal (v) caregivers, by adopting the amount paid under the Attendant Care benefit employed by DND so as to better recognize and compensate the significant effort and economic loss to support injured veterans.
-Moreover, VAC must ensure access reflects consideration for the effects of mental health injuries. - Improve the eligibility criteria for the Critical Injury benefit to include mental (vi) health injuries and evolving injuries. - (vii) Extend eligibility of the death benefit to the families of all deceased veterans.
+It bears repeating that the greater majority of disabled veterans simply will not qualify for this new component of the proposed lifelong pension. - (ii) The Pain and Suffering Compensation (PSC) initially granted to the veteran should be a major determinant in evaluating APSC qualifications.
+In effect, it is the position of NCVA that this employment of the PSC percentage to individual APSC grade levels would produce a more straightforward and easier understood solution to this ongoing issue of APSC eligibility. - (iii) Create a new family benefit for all veterans in receipt of PSC to parallel the Pension Act provisions in relation to spousal and child allowances to recognize the impact of the veteran's disability on their family. - Incorporate the Exceptional Incapacity Allowance under the Pension Act into (iv) the NVC/VWA to help address the financial disparity between the two statutory regimes. - Establish a new caregiver allowance, payable to informal caregivers, based (v) on the eligibility criteria under the Attendance Allowance of the Pension Act and the amount derived from the DND Attendant Care Benefit so as to better recognize and compensate the significant effort and economic loss to support injured veterans.
+Moreover, VAC must ensure access reflects consideration for the effects of mental health injuries. - Improve the eligibility criteria for the Critical Injury Benefit to include mental (vi) health injuries and evolving injuries. - Extend eligibility of the death benefit to the families of all deceased veterans. (vii)

-NCVA continues to support the contention that the seriously disabled veteran should be given the highest priority in the implementation of the Government's plan of action for legislative reform in regard to the New Veterans Charter/Veterans Well-being Act and other related legislative provisions.
+NCVA continues to support the contention that the seriously disabled veteran should be given the highest priority in the implementation of the Government's plan of action for legislative reform in regard to the NVC/VWA and other related legislative provisions.